 What is IR35?
 A quick guide for contractors

-If you are contracting, you would have heard of IR35 or the “Intermediaries Legislation”.
+If you are contracting, you would have heard of IR35 (the “Intermediaries Legislation”) or Off-Payroll as it is now commonly referred to.
 If you are new to contracting and haven’t heard of IR35 before, it is a piece of legislation – introduced in 2000 and adjusted over the years – that determines how contractors pay taxes.

 IR35 is aimed at contractors who operate through intermediaries, i.e. Personal Service Companies (PSCs) otherwise known as limited companies.

 It’s important that you familiarise yourself with IR35 to avoid potential HMRC tax investigations and penalties for not abiding by the legislation.